zaynumar/Picture-Project-Verify/replit.md

 - Workers can now view and work on multiple jobs simultaneously
 - Each job shows as a card with progress, current step details, and upload functionality
 - Added delete step functionality for managers in job details page

+### July 10, 2025 - Application Startup Bug Fixes
+- Fixed duplicate Skeleton function declarations in skeleton.tsx that were causing compilation errors
+- Removed duplicate content from sheet.tsx file that was preventing the application from starting
+- Resolved "Identifier 'Skeleton' has already been declared" and "Identifier 'React' has already been declared" errors
+- Application now starts successfully and all features remain functional